techno-tim/techno-tim.github.io/_tabs/about.md

 ---
-title: About
-icon: fas fa-info-circle
+# the default layout is 'page'icon: fas fa-info-circle
 order: 4
 ---